DEFRA/ffc-pay-batch-validator/README.md

 To support local development of Azure blob storage, there are several options:

-1. Use the Docker Compose file in this repository.
+1. Use the Docker Compose file in this repository (recommended).

 Running the below command will run an Azurite container.